 Mildly high cholesterol levels in mid-life can dramatically increase later risk

 February is National Heart Month, a public awareness campaign devised by the British Heart Foundation to raise awareness of cardiovascular health issues, such as high cholesterol - a major risk in developing heart disease.
-So it seems timely for the release of new research published in the journal Circulation that suggests that slightly raised cholesterol levels in mid-life can significantly increase the risk of heart disease in later life.
+So it seems timely for the release of new research1 published in the journal Circulation that suggests that slightly raised cholesterol (see Probiotics Learning Lab for more glossary terms) levels in mid-life can significantly increase the risk of heart disease in later life.
 The study, which followed just under 1,500 people, found that for every decade an individual had mildly high cholesterol between the ages of 35 to 55, their risk of heart disease increased by approximately 40%.

-These unchecked years of mild-high cholesterol, which the researchers called 'lipid years', can take their toll according to this new research.
-Last year, we wrote about the change in NICE guidelines that encouraged doctors to recommend statins more widely, even to those considered a low risk of developing heart disease.
+These unchecked years of mildly-high cholesterol, which the researchers called 'lipid years', can take their toll according to this new research.
+Last year, there was a change in NICE guidelines that encouraged doctors to recommend statins more widely, even to those considered a low risk of developing heart disease.
 However, Dr Ann Marie Navar-Boggan, lead author of the study, suggests more emphasis should be made to first alter an individual's diet and increase their exercise, before prescribing medication.